DEPOT_USER="" # populate with your username for CIQ Depot

 # depot enable fuzzball

 # dnf install -y fuzzball-cli-${VERSION}-1The minimal Fuzzball configuration used in the on-prem deployment guide causes Fuzzball to be hosted with a self-signed certificate.
-Since self-signed certificates are not trusted by default, you have to add Fuzzball’s root certificate to your system’s trust store to avoid validation errors with the commands shown below.
+Since self-signed certificates are not trusted by default, you have to make the CA certificate available to the CLI to avoid validation errors.
+There are two ways to do this.

-You can skip adding the certificate to your trust store in Cloud deployments or if you created a certificate when you performed the deployment.
+You can skip this section in Cloud deployments or if you created a certificate when you performed the deployment.

 # kubectl get secret -n cert-manager root-ca-cert -o "jsonpath={.data['ca\.crt']}" | base64 --decode \